DerrickHHY/PhD-Application-Demo/Part_1 audio_processing/README.md

-# Semi-automated manual audio cross-checking
+# Semi-Automated Manual Audio Cross-Checking

 One of the my experiment assessments, contained a dual N-back assessment, which required participants to complete the task using both keyboard responses and verbal responses.
 As a result, each participant generates a large number of short audio files (each condition produces 6 clocks × 40 trials of audio data, with 40 participants and 2 conditions per participant).
 Even though, before the task begins, I repeatedly remind participants to provide clear and loud verbal responses for each trial, some may forget this requirement during the high-cognitive-load task, leading to poor audio quality.